 We think this is the best way out there to open large JSON files and work with nested JSON datasets.
 We believe we've finally created an easy solution to the age old “how to open a large JSON file" question.

-We want to know exactly what problems you face as an analyst so we can make sure Gigasheet is equipped to solve as many of them as possible.
+We want to know exactly what problems you face so we can make sure Gigasheet is equipped to solve as many of them as possible.
 If you’d like to help us make Gigasheet the ideal solution for your large JSON problems, create a free account.